• Home

 Important Notes about Entry in Debate vs. IEs and Elimination Rounds:

-• Students entering Individual Events will also be able to double enter within Individual Events patterns (they can enter up to two events in pattern A and two events in pattern B).
+• Students entering Individual Events will be able to double enter within Individual Events patterns (they can enter up to two events in pattern A and two events in pattern B).

-• PLEASE NOTE THAT WE DO NOT BREAK BRACKETS AT THE TOURNAMENT.
 This means that the teams will be assigned elimination debates based on their seeded placement in the tournament’s preliminary rounds regardless of whether the teams are from the same school.
 If two teams from the school are scheduled to debate, we recommend that a coach determine which team will move on to the next elimination round and notify the tournament’s tabulation staff rather than actually conducting a debate.

 Individual Events: No entry limits per school with the following exceptions: